Lawang Sewu, Semarang

 Her body is that of the mermaid: a beautiful young princess with a fish-like lower body.
 Her colour is green, and this is where the folklore takes a sinister turn.
 Visitors receive warnings never to wear the colour for it enrages Nyai Loro Kidul, who will entice the wearer into the water to drown.
 An enraged deity wields incomprehensible might, and here in Java, along the southern coast, the truth is no different.

 Baby Tree, Tana Toraja

 On the island of Madura, family traditions take on a most unforeseen appearance.
-Head to the east and there you will find Sumenep, an understated regency of such significance that the whole country would eventually fall under its influence.
+Head to the east, and there you will find Sumenep, an understated regency of such significance that the whole country would eventually fall under its influence.
 Dig deeper still and all manner of influences reveal themselves; and within this beating heart, as without, exist the villages of East Legung, Legung Barat and Dapenda, places where mythology and folklore resolutely manifest.

-Each house in these villages holds their own historic portals: rooms and courtyard entirely dedicated to sand to the exclusion of all else.
+Each house in these villages holds their distinct historic portals: rooms and courtyard entirely dedicated to sand to the exclusion of all else.
 There is neither furniture nor accoutrements nor any distractions.
-It is a tradition passed down from generation to generation and serves a great communal purpose, where friends and family can spend time together.
+It is a tradition passed down from generation to generation and serves a communal purpose, where friends and family can spend time together.
 People are born on the sand, they live on the sand, they die on the sand.

 The highly pliable sand mattresses create a preternatural atmosphere of comfort and calm, and it is here where the folklore becomes apparent: when humans do good to nature, it is said, nature will respond in kind.
 Thus, the villagers care for nature and respect their surroundings and sleep on the earth; in return, the insidious grasp of witchcraft and black magic finds itself deflected.
 As the saying goes: ‘When one unites with the earth, no evil thing can come to them’.